aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/ipicturefillformat/compress_image/_index.md

 | delete_cropped_areas_of_image | **bool** | If true, the method will remove the cropped areas of the image, potentially further reducing its size. |
 | resolution | [`PicturesCompression`](/slides/python-net/aspose.slides.export/picturescompression) | The target resolution for compression, specified as a value of the [`PicturesCompression`](/slides/python-net/aspose.slides.export/picturescompression) enum. |

+### Examples

+The following example demonstrates how to use the `CompressImage` method to reduce the size of an image in a presentation by setting a target resolution and removing cropped areas:

 ### Remarks

 This method changes the image's size and resolution similar to PowerPoint's "Picture Format -\> Compress Pictures" feature.